-You may be able to apply to take early retirement from age 57 or from age 55 if you have PPA55 or 50 if you have PPA50 - see Glossary for more details.
+- More than three months' but less than two years' membership, and no transferred-in benefits, you will be given the option of a refund of any contributions you have made or a transfer of your benefits to another pension arrangement. - More than two years' membership, or less than two years' membership but you have transferred-in benefits, your benefits will be preserved in the Scheme.
+You may be able to apply to take early retirement from age 57 or from age 55 if you have PPA50 see Glossary for more details.
 Once you reach your Normal Retirement Age (NRA) your pension benefits are automatically payable unless you choose to defer payment.
-Alternatively you may be able to transfer your preserved benefits to another pension arrangement up to one year prior to NRA.
+Alternatively you may be able to transfer your preserved benefits to another pension arrangement.